MeeranB/tdd-array-methods/README.md

 1. Clone this repo
 1. Open `index.html` in your browser
 1. Alternate writing tests and code in `index.test.js` and `index.js`
+1. You can see test results in the console

 ### `map`